nickluong-dev/Excel-Instruction-Guide/index.md

 Excel is a powerful spreadsheet software with graphing tools, pivot tables, macro programming, and built-in functions.
 Excel is commonly used for accounting, taxes, data visualization, dashboards, and basic calculations.

 This document is to help you get started with Microscoft Excel.
-The guide will walkthrough the basics but will also cover some advanced but practical tasks.
+The guide will walk through the basics and will also cover some advanced but practical tasks.

 ---